donjude-eng/headfirst-js/README.md

 	Let conisderes a postive number as #true# and a negative number as #false#
 	##OR operator taken as *plus* and && Operator is taken as *Multiply*

+	**The seven laws**

+	Be honest to yourself
+	Be faithful in small things
+	Be persistant in your efforts and never give up hope.

+	begin the day with a plan and end with a review code, Test, commit a new program for 100 days without a break

+	Remember, to the one who has more will be given.
+	Remember, freely you have recived, freely you give